Tehama County Court Records

 Requesting Copies of Civil Records

-Copies may be requested in person at the clerk’s office or by mail.
-Mail requests should include a letter specifying the case number and the documents needed, payment for copy fees, and a self-addressed stamped envelope.
+Copies may be requested in person at the clerk's office or by mail.
+Mail requests should include a letter specifying the case number and documents needed, payment for copy fees, and a self-addressed stamped envelope.
 Standard copy fees are $0.50 per page, plus a $40.00 surcharge per document for certification.
 The court accepts check, cash, credit card, or money order.

-Tehama County Clerk & Recorder — Property Records
+Tehama County Clerk & Recorder Property Records

 Address: 633 Washington Street, Room 11, Red Bluff, CA 96080